wgbowley/BlueShark/readme.md

 Active development continues in the <code>release</code> branch.

 ### Limitations:
-- Outputed results have not be verified
+- Outputted results have not be verified
 - No support or updates for this version
 - Experimental and loosely structured codebase
 - Some features incomplete or unstable